siong1987/old-siong1987.com/_posts/2010-10-01-jquery-in-rails-3.markdown

 Recently, I see more and more people start using Rails with [jQuery][3].
 The Rails Core team actually maintains a jQuery [rails.js][2] file.
 But, Rails 3 doesn't have an option for you to start with jQuery as the default Javascript library.

+## Patch

 Hence, I decided to patch this feature myself.
-With my patch, you can start a Rails 3 project with jQuery as the default Javascript library with the "-j" option.
+With my patch, you can start a Rails 3 project with jQuery as the default Javascript library with the `-j` option.
 And, it accepts both "jquery" or "prototype" as its parameter.

+## How

 In short, you can start a Rails 3 project with jQuery in this way:

+{% highlight bash %}
 rails new my_cool_project -j jquery
+{% endhighlight %}

 And, to skip Javascript at all.
 You can do:

+{% highlight bash %}
 rails new my_cool_project --skip-javascript
+{% endhighlight %}

-which I think is better than the "--skip-prototype" option Rails 3 provides now.
+which I think is better than the `--skip-prototype` option Rails 3 provides now.
 Want to see this get into the future Rails 3 release?
 Do +1 [here][1] at Lighthouse.

 Edit: Finally, the commit is [in][4].